 Registered horses that are not going to market or slaughter are exempt from the requirement for journey logs, watering and feeding intervals, journey times and rest periods, and animal transport certificates (ATCs).

 A horse that is to be transported in connection with an economic activity must not be transported unless it is fit for the intended journey.
-A horse is not considered fit if it is:
+A horse is not considered fit for transport if it is:

 Note: registered horses are exempt from the Regulation prohibiting the transport of pregnant females beyond 90% of their gestation period and transporting mares with their newly born foals, if the journey is to improve the health and welfare conditions of the birth, and if permanently accompanied throughout the journey by a dedicated attendant.